 Garrya elliptica is an evergreen shrub suited for growing against walls or fences.
 The catkins (tassels) are produced in profusion from mid-winter through until early spring.
+Once seem in flower, you will realise how it gets the common name of Silk Tassel Bush.
 Male and female catkins are on separate plants.
-It is said that the female produces longer catkins.
-I have never seen any evidence of this.
+It is said that the female flowers are more attractive than the male - though the male catkins are normally longer.
+On a well grown bush, the male catkins can be 4in long.
+I have seen them nearer to 6in.

 How do you tell if it is male or female?
 The male catkins will have pollen - the female plant will have little brown berries!